 Can The Non-UK Resident Stamp Duty Surcharge Be Avoided?

 Yes, the SDLT surcharge can be avoided.
 Where a non-UK resident off-plan buyer flips the property to a UK resident, the surcharge will not apply, where the flipper gets full sub-sale relief from SDLT.

 Patrick Cannon has extensive experience in the field of SDLT for non-UK resident property buyers.
 He has an in-depth knowledge of the complexities of the 2% SDLT surcharge and can advise on legitimate ways to avoid the extra tax.
-Patrick can also handle all of your correspondence with HMRC and file your returns under power of attorney, as well as defend you in a tax tribunal, advise you in cases of HMRC investigations and support you in claiming refunds.
+Patrick can also handle all of your correspondence with HMRC and file your returns as an authorised tax agent, as well as defend you in a tax tribunal, advise you in cases of HMRC investigations and support you in claiming refunds.

 To make an appointment with one of the UK’s leading SDLT barristers, contact Patrick Cannon here.

 - Stamp Duty Appeals

 - SDLT on Divorce and Separation

 Frequently Asked Questions

 Yes.
 Individuals who become UK-resident after submitting their land transaction return have up to two years to amend their land transaction return in order to claim repayment of the non-UK resident SDLT surcharge.

 SDLT for overseas buyers will usually be at a top rate of 17% of the purchase price.
 This is either a flat rate of 17% in the case of the existing 15% higher rate on companies buying a dwelling (subject to the available SDLT exemptions), or in other cases, on the top slice of the purchase price above £1.5m.